 Hierarchical clustering of lateral frontal cortex.
 We identified spatially dissociable regions on the basis of shared co-activation profiles with the rest of the brain (Toro et al., 2008; Kober and Wager, 2010; Wager et al., 2015; De La Vega et al., 2016; Pauli et al., 2016), an approach that exploits the likelihood of a voxel co-activating with other voxels across studies in the meta-analytic database.
 To identify whole-brain networks spanning beyond LFC, we applied hierarchical clustering to the whole cortex and selected clusters within LFC mask for further analysis (Figure 2b).
 In order to map structure to function across various spatial scales, we extracted 4– to 100– whole-brain clusters and evaluated their quality using the silhouette score, a measure of intra-cluster cohesion (Kober et al., 2008; Pauli et al., 2016) (Figure 2a).
 Given the intractable nature of choosing the ‘correct’ number of clusters (Eickhoff et al., 2015) and the lack of a single dominant solution in our data, we focused on two well spaced granularities, 5 and 70 whole-brain clusters, avoiding low quality solutions (i.e. 7-38 clusters).
 Importantly, we do not argue that the solutions we selected are in any way privileged, nor did we aim to match the scale of previous parcellations; rather, we simply chose two spatial scales for subsequent analysis with distinct vantage points into the hierarchical organization of LFC.

 To understand the large-scale network organization of LFC, we focus on the five-cluster solution as this scale exhibited the greatest silhouette score of coarse network-level solutions.
-Three of these whole-brain network clusters were present in LFC (Figure 2c) and showed moderate correspondence to previously described large-scale networks (Yeo et al., 2011)
+Three of these whole-brain network clusters were present in LFC (Figure 2c) and showed moderate correspondence to previously described large-scale networks (Yeo et al., 2011) .

 The largest of the three clusters, which we refer to as the “fronto-parietal” network, spanned half of LFC, primarily in prefrontal cortex, and resembled Yeo et al., 2011’s description of the “fronto-parietal” network (Yeo et al., 2011) (dice coefficient (d) = 0.56; see Supplemental Figure 3).
 Additionally, this cluster spanned medial-frontal and anterior insular aspects of the “ventral attention” network (d = 0.21).
 A second cluster, which we refer to as the “default” network, closely matched extensive descriptions of the “default” or “task negative” network (d = 0.62) (Andrews-Hanna, 2012).
 The final cluster, which we refer to as the “sensorimotor” network, was located in posterior LFC and showed moderate overlap with Yeo’s “somatosensory-motor” network (d = 0.36) and, to a lesser extent, the “dorsal attention network” (d=0.31).